This reflection was previously published.

 I let my guests talk about what they wanted to talk about.
 They were happy and absorbed.
 They bonded in the way that fit their sensibilities and desires, not mine.
 I didn’t even feel sorry for myself that no one wanted to have a three-hour conversation about childhood wounds—my own favorite subject,

 St. Elizabeth Ann Seton knew all about Christmas crises.
-In 1803, after the near bankruptcy of her wealthy husband, the family had traveled to Italy.
+In 1803, after the near bankruptcy of her sick husband William, she travelled with him and her daughter Anna Maria to Italy.
 Upon disembarking, they were quarantined in a freezing cold “lazaretto” because of a yellow fever scare.
-The makeshift shelter was packed with other loud quarrelling detainees.
-Food was scarce.
-No sooner were they released then her husband William, weakened by tuberculosis, became seriously ill.
+After 25 days they were released, but William’s tuberculosis had taken a turn for the worse.
 He died on December 27.

-Mother Seton experienced myriad other setbacks and tragedies over the course of her relatively short life: religious persecution after her conversion to Catholicism, the death of two daughters, poverty, constant anxiety.
-She also managed, after returning to the mid-Atlantic area, to raise five children, found a religious order, and establish the blueprint for the parochial school system in the U.S.
+Mother Seton experienced myriad other setbacks and tragedies over the course of her relatively short life: religious bigotry after her conversion to Catholicism, the death of two daughters, poverty, anxiety.
+She also managed, after returning to the mid-Atlantic area, to raise five children, found a religious order, and inspire parochial school education in the U.S.